ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 $$\mathbf{MSE} = \frac{1}{n} \sum \Big( \mid \mid x' - x \mid \mid \Big)^{2} $$

-(Remember we sample our latent variables from our encoder, which is a Gaussian approximation).
+(Remember we sample our latent variables from our encoder, which is a Gaussian approximation). see also bishop 1994

 In practice this term is often implemented in code as a **pixel wise reconstruction loss** (also known as an L2 loss):